dagger/dagger/docs/guides/bnzm7-writing_extensions.md

 Say you are implementing the Alpine extension in Go.
 The idea is:

 1. You write the schema of the Alpine extension and declare that you are using the Go SDK.
-2. The Go SDK extension is loaded (e.g. by `cloak generate` or similar tools)
+2. The Go SDK extension is loaded (e.g. by `dagger generate` or similar tools)
 3. The `go` stubber is invoked, which outputs an implementation skeleton and codegen'd clients to your local directory.
 4. You fill in your implementation of the resolvers needed for Alpine
 5. When you want to invoke your action, the implemented source code is provided to the `go` runtime resolver, which returns an `Extension`.